Ulydev/push/README.md

 ```lua
 push:apply(operation)
 ```
-operation (number) should be 1 or 2, meaning "before" or "after" drawing
+operation (string) should be "start" or "end", meaning "before" or "after" drawing